Why Should You Own The Trade Desk?

 1. International

 The international portion of TTD’s business is growing very quickly.
 Management sees opportunities in China as the programmatic market over there is nascent as well as places like Indonesia, Korea, and Japan.
 Even though the programmatic space in the U.S. is just picking up, TTD management has the foresight to explore regions that are even newer in this realm.
-A first mover advantage should materialize and the relationships TTD will have built by the time competitors catch on will deepen their moat.
+A first mover advantage should materialize, and the relationships TTD will have built by the time competitors catch on will deepen their moat.
 With that said, here are some quotes by management that show the promise of international markets.

 “Year-over-year our international operations grew about three times as fast as the US.”
 Jeff Green –Q1 2017 earnings call